camunda/camunda-bpm-examples/deployment/spring-servlet-pa-wildfly/README.md

   * Uses a shared container managed Process Engine and Spring Beans as expression and delegate expression in the processes

+> **Note:** This project must be deployed on a WildFly server of version 26 or below,
+> NOT the latest pre-packaged distribution which can be downloaded from https://camunda.com.

 ## Why is this example interesting?

 This example shows how to combine a `@ProcessApplication` class, a `processes.xml` and a Spring